twesterapp/twester/README.md

 ## Download

-Latest releases are available at [https://twester.co](https://twester.co).
-You can also download from [GitHub Releases](https://github.com/twesterapp/twester/releases) as well.
+You can download from [GitHub Releases](https://github.com/twesterapp/twester/releases).

 ## What is this app all about?